Shadow Wars and Black Ops

 Ric Prado 1:18:44

-now it is.
-You know, it's funny because I left, I left the agency in 2004 and in May of 2004 I was working for Blackwater, and my talk was vice president for special govern vice president for special us, government programs.
-Hello.
-So that was, I was out on the street.
+Yeah, well, now it is.
+You know, it's funny because I left, I left the agency in 2004, and in May of 2004 I was working for Blackwater.
+And my job was vice president for special- govern- vice president for special U.S, government programs.
+Hello (Najjar chuckles).
+So that was- I was out on the street.
 I was, you know, recruiting.
 I was building my teams again.
 I was all over the place.
-So I had eight years between Blackwater and subsequent two years, and I did it on my own, where I was still operational.
-Around 2010 is when I said, Okay, I'm getting a little too long in the tooth of this.
+So I had eight years between Blackwater and subsequent two years that I did it on my own, where I was still operational.
+Around 2010 is when I said, "okay, I'm getting a little too long in the tooth of this.
 I'm a little too known.
-It's time to dial it back.
+It's time to dial it back."
 And then what I started doing was training.
-I taught at.
-There's a course in Fort Bragg called advanced Special Operations and techniques.
+I taught at- there's a course in Fort Bragg called advanced Special Operations and techniques.
 Can't say anything more than that, but I taught there for seven years.
-So I got to meet a lot of their special operations forces from all four branches and and that was that was that was that was challenging and very rewarding.
+So I got to meet a lot of their special operations forces from all four branches and and that was- that was- that was- that was challenging and very rewarding.
 But after seven years that too got old, just like I am.
-Then came the book that was a full immersion.
-Two years between writing, getting it approved.
-And the hardest part, believe it or not, is, is the the promotion, that's where the real work is.
-I kid you not.
-I've done over 140 podcasts and TV interviews, you know.
+Then came the book that was a full immersion of two years between writing, getting it approved, and the hardest part, believe it or not, is, is the- the promotion, that's where the real work is.
+I kid you not, I've done over 140 podcasts and TV interviews, you know.
 So it's a lot of work that I've put in behind the book, which, by the way, is a New York Times bestseller.
-It was number eight in the New York Times bestseller list.
-Post the book, which I promised my wife that the book would be my last firefight.
-I have done very little.
-So the last year and a half, I'm a gentleman of leisure.
-I ride a horse, I ride a motorcycle.
-I chased my wife around the house.
-I go see the grandkids.
-I read.
-I love to read.
-I always love to read.
-I think that's one of the reasons that I got into the business that I grew up on Edgar Rice borrows Tarzan and Ian Fleming's James Bond, you know.
-So it was that mixture of of I want to do things, so it's been good, and I'm adapting well to the actual retirement.
-I'm still fairly fit, and I think that this dog could still hunt, but there's plenty of young talent out there that that is their turn to serve, you know, and I'm very proud of the fact that now I went in the military when I was 20, and I didn't stop doing this stuff till I was 70.
-Wow.
-So that's a lot of years of of nothing but God and country work.
-I'm very proud of that.
+It was number eight-

 Abdullah Najjar 1:21:36

 Gosh.
-And I do want to say one thing here, and I don't know if you get this compliment a lot, but I think you have a way with articulating your thoughts That's admirable.
+And I do want to say one thing here, and I don't know if you get this compliment a lot, but I think you have a way with articulating your thoughts that's admirable.
 So yeah, thank you so much, Mr. Prada, for doing this.
 I really appreciate your time, and I truly, truly enjoyed our conversation together.
 So thank you for doing this.
-Save

 Ric Prado 1:21:55

-here.
-Save here.
+Same here.
+Same here.

 Transcribed by https://otter.ai